-But, considering the numbers, their commercial and specialty business is hailed as more profitable.
+But, considering the numbers, their commercial and specialty business are hailed as more profitable.
 Additionally, with the launch of a new PBM by the name of IngenioRx lined up for the future, Anthem is bound to draw more investors.

 CVS Health (NYSE: CVS)

-In the world of pharmacies and PBMs, CVS Health is undisputed and the market capitalization of which amounts to $72 billion.
+In the world of pharmacies and PBMs, CVS Health is undisputed, and the market capitalization of which amounts to $72 billion.
 In 2018, CVS Health successfully acquired Aetna.
 That has helped them to improve long-term growth strategies through the propagation and aim to “create a new front door to healthcare.”